mbasabty/TuckshopManagementSystem/README.md

-The Department of Basic Education required us grade 11's of 2023 to design and program a utilitarian system that is user-friendly and can be used by any user at the point of sale in South African school tuck shops as part of the 2023 Practical Assessment Task (PAT) for Information Technology.
-I really enjoyed creating this.
+The Department of Basic Education required Grade 11 Information Technology learners in 2023 to design and program a user-friendly, utilitarian system that could be used by any user at a point-of-sale in a South African school context.
+As part of my 2023 Practical Assessment Task (PAT) for Information Technology, I developed a tuck shop system for the school’s recreational ground.
+I really enjoyed creating this system, as it allowed me to apply programming concepts to a practical, real-world scenario.
+I really enjoyed doing this and I learned so much from the experience.

 <div style="display:flex; flex-wrap:wrap; gap:12px;">